mongodb/motor/doc/migrate-to-motor-1.rst

   python -Wd -Werror <your application>

-.. note:: Not all deprecated features raise `DeprecationWarning` when used.
-For example, the `~MotorCollection.find` options renamed in Motor 1.0 do not raise `DeprecationWarning` when used in Motor 0.x.
+Not all deprecated features raise `DeprecationWarning` when used.
+For example, `~motor.motor_tornado.MotorReplicaSetClient` will be removed in Motor 1.0 but it does not raise `DeprecationWarning` in Motor 0.7.
 See also `Removed features with no migration path`_.

 CRUD API
 --------